PCLAeroParams/TChem-atm/docs/CB5_example.md

 The mechanism in the CAMP solver has 26 photolysis reactions, which we replace with Arrhenius-type reactions with energy = 0  and temperature coefficient = 1.

 Scripts to run and plot the outputs of this example are at: ``src/examples/runs/atmospheric_chemistry/CB05CL_AE5``.
-The bash script to run this mechanism is :
+The bash script to run this mechanism is shown below:

 ```bash